Frequently Asked Questions

 How likely is our curriculum to change?

-Will I be considered a freshman or a junior when I apply to college?
+Will I be considered a freshman or a junior when I apply to a four-year college or university?

-While each institution is different, most ACA graduates will be considered freshmen with transfer credit when they apply to senior institutions.
+While each institution is different, most ACA graduates will be considered first-year students with transfer credit when they apply to four-year institutions.

 Will we be able to contact the teachers for help if we need it?

 The vast majority of the classes in the Associate degree program are taught by high school faculty who have been trained and credentialed by Reynolds.
-These high school faculty members, whether they are teaching advanced high school courses in the 9th and 10th grade or college-level courses in the 11th and 12th grade, will make themselves available to students on a daily basis.
+These high school faculty members, whether they are teaching advanced high school courses in the ninth and tenth grade or college-level courses in the eleventh and twelfth grade, will make themselves available to students on a daily basis.

 What about transportation to the campus of Reynolds Community College?

 During the fall and spring semesters of the junior and senior years, the majority the courses students will be offered at the student’s high school.
 The courses will be taught by high school teachers who have been trained and credentialed by Reynolds.
-Students should not have to travel to campus prior to the senior year of high school.
-As seniors, students may need up to two electives to complete the program.
-If a student wishes to choose an elective that is offered on the Reynolds campus instead of those offered online or on the high school campus, that student will need to make individual transportation arrangements.
-Students are also responsible for transportation to campus during the summer prior to the junior year for a five-week session.
+Depending on their curriculum, students may need to take one Reynolds elective to complete the program.
+If a student wishes to choose an elective that is offered on the Reynolds campus instead of one offered online or on the high school campus, that student will need to make individual transportation arrangements.

 Will transportation be provided during the summer?